Zach Gilford

-Zachary Michael Gilford (born January 14, 1982) is an American actor, known for his role as Matt Saracen on the NBC sports drama series Friday Night Lights.
+Zachary Michael Gilford (born January 14, 1982) is an American actor, best known for his role as Matt Saracen on the NBC sports drama series Friday Night Lights.
 In 2021, he starred in the Netflix horror limited series Midnight Mass.
-In 2022, he appeared in the horror mystery-thriller series The Midnight Club.
+In 2022, he appeared in the horror mystery-thriller series The Midnight Club, and in 2023, he had a main role in the horror drama miniseries The Fall of the House of Usher.

 Early life and education

-Gilford was born in Evanston, Illinois, the son of Anne and Steve Gilford.
+Gilford is the son of Anne and Steve Gilford.
 His mother is Lutheran, and his father is Jewish.
 He graduated from Evanston Township High School and Northwestern University.
 He worked as a trip leader for Adventures Cross-Country and has led wilderness and adventure trips for teenagers to Alaska, British Columbia, California, Hawaii, and the South Pacific.
 Gilford also worked as a staff member for YMCA Camp Echo in Fremont, Michigan.

-Acting career
+Career

 In 2005, he appeared in an episode of Law & Order: Special Victims Unit.
 In 2006, Gilford landed a regular role in Friday Night Lights, in which he played the role of Matt Saracen in the main cast, from Season 1 to Season 3.
 In 2009, Gilford was switched to the recurring cast in Seasons 4 and 5.
 That year, he also made his feature film debut, co-starring in The Last Winter (2006).
 He had a cameo in the film Rise: Blood Hunter and guest starred in an episode of Grey's Anatomy.

 In 2009, he co-starred as Adam Davies in the romantic comedy Post Grad opposite Alexis Bledel.
 He also starred as Johnny Drake in the romantic drama Dare opposite Emmy Rossum.
 In 2010, he starred as Gus in the indie drama film The River Why alongside Amber Heard.
 He had a cameo in the movie Super.